JustinRayAngus/PICNIC/docs/source/install/prerequisites.rst

 If installing on the LC, mpi and the various compilers are pre-installed.
 However, the default versions may not be the correct ones.
 The correct versions can be loaded using:

 .. code-block:: bash

    module load gcc/10.3.1-magic
    module load mvapich2/2.3.7

+These can be placed near the top of your .bashrc file.
 If installing on a Mac, fortran compilers and mpi can be installed using brew:

 .. code-block:: bash